"The Role of Training for Technology Diffusion" (Job Market Paper) [Paper]

 with Ruben Piazzesi

 Abstract: We study a dynamic model of new technology adoption in a labor market with search frictions, where worker training boosts the productivity gains from adopting the technology.
 Once trained, workers acquire general skills that can be used by any firm operating the new technology.
 As a result, firms can free-ride on the training investments of others, which inefficiently delays technology adoption and workforce training.
 We apply the model to the diffusion of Enterprise Resource Planning (ERP) systems in Portugal—a leading software technology currently used by 43% of European firms—whose adoption requires training workers in transferable skills.
 Using matched employer–employee data, we show that as the technology diffuses, firms train fewer workers upon adoption, consistent with the model’s free-riding mechanism.
 The calibrated model implies a 14% present-value loss in net output due to underinvestment in adoption and training.
-Training subsidies introduced at the onset of the diffusion process are about 10% more effective than those enacted ten years later.
+Finally, policy counterfactual analysis shows that training subsidies introduced at the onset of the diffusion process are about 10% more effective than those enacted ten years later.

 "The Labor Demand Implications of Brand Capital: Evidence from Trademark Transactions" [Paper]